matrix-org/matrix.org/content/governing-board/elections/2024/index.md

 """
 +++

+Election announcements are made on our blog, our social channels, as well as in the [Office of the Matrix.org Foundation](https://matrix.to/#/#foundation-office:matrix.org) room and the [Matrix News](https://matrix.to/#/#matrix-news:matrix.org) room.

-You will find all the information about nominees in the [nominees section below](#nominees).
+You will find all the information about nominees posted in the [nominees section below](#nominees) within 24 hours after the nomination period closes at end of day April 26.

+## What is the Governing Board

+The Governing Board is an advisory board that is made up of elected representatives from all across the Matrix ecosystem.

+We encourage you to read our [membership page](/membership/) and announcements (from [December](/blog/2023/12/electing-our-first-governing-board/) and from [April](/blog/2024/04/election-announcement/)) for a full background on the Governing Board.

+There are nine different constituency groups that are allocated seats on the Governing Board, across three categories:

+* Community representatives
+  * 4x Individual Members – these are people who currently provide financial support to the Foundation.
+  * 3x Ecosystem Members – these are FOSS projects that use or build on Matrix.
+  * 2x Associate Members – these are FOSS foundations, academic institutions, and other communities that are aligned with key parts of our mission.
+* Funder representatives
+  * 4x Platinum Members – these organisations sponsor at the highest level.
+  * 3x Gold Members — these organisations sponsor at a high level.
+  * 2x Silver Members — these organisations sponsor at a level commensurate with the size of their organisation.
+* Foundation representatives
+  * 3x Guardians – these are the members of the Foundation's board of directors.
+  * 2x Spec Core Team – these are the members of the Spec Core Team that looks after the spec.
+  * Managing Director – this is the Foundation's head of staff.

 ## Schedule

 ### Announcement (April 15)

 We [announced last December](/blog/2023/12/electing-our-first-governing-board/) that we were adding a new organ, the Governing Board, to the Foundation's governance.
-This April, [we kickstarted the Elections](https://matrix.org/blog/2024/04/election-announcement/) the election process in a blog post announcing the schedule, eligibility, and conditions of the vote.
+This April, [we kickstarted the Elections](/blog/2024/04/election-announcement/) the election process in a blog post announcing the schedule, eligibility, and conditions of the vote.

 ### Nominations (April 20)